Social Media Intermediate Updated 2026-03-22

 What is Live Shopping?

-Live shopping is a retail format where hosts sell products during a real-time livestream, allowing viewers to browse, ask questions, and purchase items directly within the video stream.
-It combines entertainment, product demonstration, and instant commerce into a single interactive experience.
+Live shopping is a retail format where hosts sell products during a real-time livestream, allowing viewers to browse, ask questions, and purchase items.

 What is Live Shopping?